 These, and other resources at my disposal, not only allow me to find all the relevant documentation but also add crucial context to a soldier’s service.
-While most of my clients ask for a narrative history, I also offer services targeting specific pieces of information, which are very popular with my clients who are medal collectors:
+While most of my clients ask for a narrative history, I also offer services targeting specific pieces of information, which are very popular with those who collect medals:

 - Photographing officers’ service records.
 I offer substantial discounts for multiple files.

-- Research into a gallantry award such as the Military Cross or Military Medal.
+- Research into a gallantry award, e.g. the Military Cross or Military Medal.

 - Photographing war diaries for both world wars which haven’t been digitized by the National Archives.

 - Newspaper searches at the British Library.

-The links below will take you to a page where I answer the most common questions relating to my WW1 Soldier Research Service and also a page full of testimonials from my clients.
-You can contact me on the email address below:
+The links below will take you to a page where I answer the most common questions relating to my First World War soldier research service and a page full of testimonials from my clients.
+You can contact me at the email address below:

 How I will complete a Narrative History

-The first stage is to gather as much information as possible, including any documentation and photographs which have been passed down within the family.
+The first stage is to gather as much information as possible, including any documentation and photographs which have been passed down through the family.
 This will involve looking at the following sources:

 This is just a partial list of the sources I will consult.